-My love of light and how it creates storylines in my paintings all started with photography.
+So much of my creative journey started with photography; My love of light and how it creates storylines began with photography.

-I grew up modestly in rural areas of Iowa and Texas.
-The first camera that I had access to was one of those old polaroids with square flashes on top that would turn after they popped.
+I grew up in rural areas of Iowa and Texas.
+The first camera I accessed was one of those old polaroids with square flashes on top that would turn after they popped.
 The flashes and film were expensive, so there was a strict limit on how many photos I could take.

-Paper and pencil were less expensive, so this is the time that I also started drawing.
+Paper and pencil were less expensive, so this was the time that I also started drawing.

-During High School, I saved the money earned by working at the local ice cream shop and bought my first SLR.
-It was an Olympus, and I really wish I still had it.
-The camera was loaded with film, and I usually shot in black and white.
+During High School, we were living in a small town in Iowa.
+I saved the money earned by working at the local ice cream shop and bought my first SLR.
+It was an Olympus, and I shot only in black and white.

 I learned so much from my early exposure to black and white photography.
-It was not like today, where you take 100 images and crop them 100 digital ways.
-Everything had to be perfect the moment you pressed the shutter - it taught me about light and how to convey the story or feeling through its composition.
+It was unlike today, where you take 100 images and crop them in 100 digital ways.
+Everything had to be perfect when you pressed the shutter - it taught me about light and how to convey the story or feeling through its composition.

 Shop for prints of fine art photographs by Jamie Lightfoot.
 All prints are professional prints by Bay Photo Labs.